 Open Data Repository and Metadata Standards

-The Open Data Portal has established an Open Data Repository as a register of all available datasets produced by the government authorities and available on the Open Data Portal.
-It contains a data dictionary with a list of all datasets available on the Open Data Portal, including a list of all files in a database, the number of records in each file, and the names and types of each field.
-Each government organisation must create and maintain an inventory of their datasets according to metadata standards set out in the Data Quality Guideline.
+The Open Data Portal has established an Open Data Repository as a register of all available datasets produced by the government authorities made available on the Open Data Portal, containing a data dictionary with a list of all datasets available on the Open Data Portal, including a list of all the files in a database, the number of records in each file, and the names and types of each field.
+Each government organization must create and maintain an inventory of their datasets according to the metadata standards set out in the Data Quality Guideline.

 Application Programming Interfaces (APIs)

-If you are a developer, the Open Data Portal includes Application Programming Interfaces (APIs) from across government.
-It is a great potential for you to use these APIs to build new applications and services for all Saudi citizens, residents and business.
+In the case of developers, the Open Data Portal includes Application Programming Interfaces (APIs) from across the government, offering a great potential to use these APIs to build new applications and services for all Saudi citizens, residents and businesses.
 For more information on how to use Open data APIs please see the Open data Developers API Guide and the Publishers API Guide.

-We developed an Open Data Toolkit to facilitate a culture of open data in the Kingdom of Saudi Arabia and to guide government agencies and other entities to understand the basic concepts of Open Data, how to plan and implement an open government data programme.
-The toolkit provides a comprehensive step by step approach to help government agencies on how to develop an open data initiative, create their open data strategies and platforms, and release more open data in a simplified manner.
+The development of an Open Data Guidlines was generated to facilitate a culture of open data in the Kingdom of Saudi Arabia and guide government agencies and other entities to understand the basic concepts of Open Data, how to plan and implement an open government data programme.
+The Guidlines provides a comprehensive step by step approach to help government agencies develop an open data initiative, create their open data strategies and platforms, and publish more open data in a simplified manner.

 General Authority for Statistics

 The General Authority for Statistics supervises the national databases for various statistical fields and works to transfer knowledge and spread statistical awareness.
-This entity represents an official body providing public authorities, private enterprises, individuals, and international bodies with official statistics under legal procedures supporting policymakers and decision-makers to implement organizational development plans.
-You can check all data on the General Authority for Statistics website.
+This entity represents an official organization providing public authorities, private enterprises, individuals, and international bodies with official statistics under legal procedures supporting policymakers and decision-makers to implement organizational development plans.
+You can access the data on the General Authority for Statistics website.